cedar-policy/cedar/cedar-policy-cli/README.md

 ## License

 This project is licensed under the Apache-2.0 License.
+Pre-built archives bundle `NOTICE` and `THIRD_PARTY_LICENSES.txt`; `cedar license` prints the same attributions.